 The Miss Himalaya Pageant was proudly inaugurated in October 2012 by Lobsang Wangyal Productions, and has continued yearly since.
 The event is aimed to provide a platform for young women from the entire Himalayan region to promote its culture, preserve its environment, and foster friendship among the Himalayan people.

 The Pageant brings on one stage women from the entire Himalayan region, from Ladakh to Arunachal Pradesh.
 The Indian Himalayan Region (IHR) spreads throughout 10 states: Jammu & Kashmir, Himachal Pradesh, Uttaranchal, Sikkim, Arunachal Pradesh, Meghalaya, Nagaland, Manipur, Mizoram, and Tripura, as well as the hill regions of two states: Assam and West Bengal.
-Young women from Bhutan and Nepal will also be invited to participate in the Pageant.
+Young women from Bhutan, Nepal, and Tibet are also welcome to participate in the Pageant.

 The winner of each year's Pageant receives a prize of one lakh (100,000) rupees, the first runner-up 50,000 and the second runner-up 25,000 rupees.